khowling/e2e-tls-java-aks/README.md

-# End-2-End TLS with Azure Kubernetes Service and Application Gateway Ingress Controller
+# End-2-End TLS with Azure Kubernetes Service and Application Gateway Ingress Controller & CSI Sercret

 This repo demostrates deploying an example "Hello World" Java Spring Boot web app into a AKS clsuter, securly exposing it to the web using end-to-end TLS.

+This example uses the Azure Kubernetes managed WAF ingress __Applicaiton Gateway__, and the [CSI Secret Store Driver](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) addon, to store the certificates in [Azure KeyVault](https://azure.microsoft.com/en-gb/services/key-vault/).

 The following instructions will walk you though

-1. Creating the AKS Cluster with ACR, AGIC, cert-manager & external-dns
+1. Creating the AKS Cluster with ACR (Azure Container Registry), AGIC addon (Application Gateway Ingress Controller), CSI Secret addon, AKV (Azure KeyVault), cert-manager for frontend certificate generation & external-dns for public DNS.
 2. Generating a Self-signed backend certificate & uploading into a Kubernetes secret
 3. Compiling and running the App locally
 4. Deploying the app to AKS

 ## Provisioning a cluster

-Please use the [AKS helper](https://azure.github.io/Aks-Construction) to provision your cluster, keep the default options of
+Use the [AKS helper](https://azure.github.io/Aks-Construction) to provision your cluster, and configure the helper as follows:

+Keep the default options for:
-  * __I want a managed environment__
+  * __Operations Principles__: __"I want a managed environment"__
-  * __Cluster with additional security controls__
+  * __Security Principles__: __"Cluster with additional security controls"__

-Then, go into the __Addon Details__ tab, and select the following options, providing all the require information
+Now, to configure the TLS Ingress, go into the __Addon Details__ tab

+  In the section __Securely Expose your applications via Layer 7 HTTP(S) proxies__, select the following options, providing all the require information

   * __Create FQDN URLs for your applications using external-dns__
-  * __Automatically Issue Certificates for HTTPS using cert-manager (with Lets Encrypt - requires email)__
+  * __Automatically Issue Certificates for HTTPS using cert-manager__

-__NOTE:__ If you want to store your certs in KeyVault (recommended), please also select the follwo option from the __Addon Details__ tab:
-  * __Store Kubernetes Secrets in Azure Keyvault, using AKS Managed Identity__

-This will create the full environment with everything configured inclduing AKS Cluster with ACR, AGIC, cert-manager & external-dns.
+  __NOTE:__ In the section __CSI Secrets : Store Kubernetes Secrets in Azure Keyvault, using AKS Managed Identity__,  ensure the following option is selected: __Yes, provision a new Azure KeyVault & enable Secrets Store CSI Driver__.
+Also, __Enable KeyVault Integration for TLS Certificates__ is selected, this will integrate Application Gateway access to KeyVault,  and

-___NOTE___: Please relember to run the script on the __Post Configuration__ tag to complete the deployment.
+Now, under the __Deploy__ tab, execute the commands to provision your complete environment. __NOTE__: Once complete, please relember to run the script on the __Post Configuration__ tab to complete the deployment.

 ## Generate self signed PKCS12 backend cert

-__NOTE__: The CN you provide the certificate needs to match the Ingress annotation : "appgw.ingress.kubernetes.io/backend-hostname" currently ___"openjdk-demo-service"___
+>__NOTE__: The CN you provide the certificate needs to match the Ingress annotation : "appgw.ingress.kubernetes.io/backend-hostname" currently ___"openjdk-demo-service"___

 ```
 # Create a private key and public certificate